TradMod/GoFundMe-Dapp/README.md

 ## Acknowledgements

- - Thanks to Patrick & FreeCodeCamp for very well exlained and briliant lessons, which helpled me to create this dapp.
+ - Thanks to Patrick & FreeCodeCamp for very well explained and briliant lessons, which helpled me to create this dapp.